-The following overview is relevant to all inflammatory rheumatological diseases although the focus is Juvenile Idiopathic Arthritis (JIA), as the most common cause of chronic rheumatic disease and inflammatory arthritis.
+The following is relevant to all inflammatory rheumatological diseases although the focus is on treatments for Juvenile Idiopathic Arthritis (JIA).

-Management includes controlling disease activity, screening for complications of disease (especially uveitis), monitoring effectiveness and safety of medication, assessing physical growth and pubertal status, as well as evaluation of psychosocial functioning, and optimizing school attendance and family life.
+Medical management aims for disease control as soon as possible and to minimise side-effects of treatment or complications of disease.
+Monitoring includes screening for complications of disease, especially uveitis, effectiveness and safety of medications, physical growth and pubertal status, as well as evaluation of psychosocial functioning, whilst optimising school attendance and family life.

 Transitional care is important to support young people with chronic rheumatic disease through adolescence and into young adulthood.

 Medical treatments include pain relief and for many chronic rheumatic diseases, includes the use of immunomodulatory or immunosuppressive agents that can modify the disease process.
 It is important to note that many drugs used in adults are not licensed for use in children.
 The doses are calculated by age / weight and body surface area of the child.
 Regular blood tests to monitor the efficacy and safety of immunosuppressive agents are essential.